Llanborth FarmhouseLlandysul, Mid Wales

 Dining room, kitchen, sitting room with a log burner and toilet.

-2 bedrooms (one double and one double with en-suite shower room) and bathroom with shower over bath.
+2 bedrooms (one king with en-suite shower room and one twin which can be made into a king upon request) and bathroom with shower over bath.

-2 bedrooms (one twin, one double which can be made into a twin on request) and bathroom with shower over bath.
+2 bedrooms (one twin, one twin which can be made into a king upon request) and bathroom with shower over bath.

 Notes for guests

-Access: If you would like a copy of the access statement for this farmhouse, please call the team on 0344 800 2070.
+Access: If you would like a copy of the accessibility guide for this farmhouse, please call the team on 0344 800 2070.

 The accessibility guide is for guidance only.
 For up to date photos, please see the images on the webpage.